telekom/identity-iris-keycloak-image/README.md

 This project follows the [REUSE standard for software licensing](https://reuse.software/).
 Each file contains copyright and license information, and license texts can be found in the [./LICENSES](./LICENSES) folder.
 For more information visit https://reuse.software/.

+## Conventional CommitsAdd commentMore actions

+This project enforces [Conventional Commits](https://www.conventionalcommits.org/) for all commits.
+**All commit messages must follow the Conventional Commits specification.**
+This is automatically checked in CI for both pushes and pull requests.

 ### REUSE

 The [reuse tool](https://github.com/fsfe/reuse-tool) can be used to verify and establish compliance when new files are added.